-Once the comment is approved the patron will see the number of comments on the 'Comments' tab and their comment labeled amongst the other comments.
-If you have set your ShowReviewerPhoto preference to 'Show' then you'll see the patron's photo pulled from the Libravatar library.
+Once the comment is approved the patron will see the number of comments on the 'Comments' tab and the comment highlighted in yellow as their comment.

 Other patrons will see the comment with the name of the patron who left the comment (unless you have set the ShowReviewer preference to not show patron names).